infinitered/ignite-bowser/readme.md

 - And for more in-depth reading, the [official documentation](https://github.com/mobxjs/mobx-state-tree/blob/master/README.md) is a great resource.

-- The official docs for [MobX](https://mobx.js.org/) are another important resource, since MST is built on MobX.
+- The official docs for [MobX](https://mobx.js.org/) are another important resource since MST is built on MobX.

 - For help from real people in the community, make sure to check out the [Infinite Red Community Slack](https://community.infinite.red) as well as the [MobX State Tree spectrum channel](https://spectrum.chat/mobx-state-tree).

-- To see example code bases using Bowser (and MST), check out these repositories:
+- To see example codebases using Bowser (and MST), check out these repositories:
 - https://github.com/jamonholmgren/PlayerPopularity (simple implementation)
 - https://github.com/jamonholmgren/TrailBlazers (simple implementation with hooks)
 - https://github.com/infinitered/ChainReactApp2019 (more in-depth implementation)